SIJABULILE-NCUBE/CDV01_Career_Goals_Reflection_SIJNCU25575_PTO2508_A_SIJABULILE-NCUBE_CDV01/README.md

 - Identify any gaps or areas for further exploration:

   * Gain more hands-on coding experience, especially in JavaScript and back-end development. 💻
-  * Work on a real-world team project to understand collaboration tools and workflows (Agile, GitHub). 🤝
+  * Work on a real-world team project to understand collaboration tools and workflows ( GitHub). 🤝
   * Explore day-to-day work in UI/UX, QA, and FinTech to identify the best fit. 🔍
   * Networking, mentorship, or job shadowing to better understand desired roles. 🌐
   * Build confidence in technical abilities as a beginner. 🚀